 Fig. C illustrates the method of alloting line finders.
 The operation of the sub-group relay of a sub-group of 20 lines does two things.
 First, it places a ground on the commutator segment corresponding to the level in which the group of 20 lines appears on the line finder banks.
-Second, it grounds a start lead which operates a "start' relay in the line finder that is to be used for the call, causing it to step up and hunt for the grounded commutator segment.
+Second, it grounds a start lead which operates a "start" relay in the line finder that is to be used for the call, causing it to step up and hunt for the grounded commutator segment.

 Tracing the start lead from the sub-group relay in sub-group No. 1, we arrive at the back contacts of the (D) relay in the first line finders of the sub-group (which has the lines in sub-group No. 1 on its first level) and thence on to the winding of the "start" relay (A).
-If, however, this line finder is busy on a call the (D) relay will be operated and the start lead will be extended to the back contacts of the (D) relay will be operated and the start lead will be extended to the other line finders in sub-group No. 1 If all finders in the sub-group are busy the start lead is extended to the first line finder in sub-group No. 1 If all finders in the sub-group are busy the start lead is extended to the first line finder in sub-group No. 10 since the line finders of this group have lines 11 to 10 and 111 to 110 on their second levels.
-The process of allotment thereupon continues as necessary through the line finders in sub-group No. 1 sub-group No. 10, sub-group No. 9, etc., the last choice line finders for the No. 1 sub-group No. 1 lines on their top levels.
+If, however, this line finder is busy on a call the (D) relay will be operated and the start lead will be extended to the back contacts of the (D) relay of the second line finder of the sub-group.
+If this line finder is also busy the (D) relay will be operated and the start lead will be extended to the other line finders in sub-group No. 1 If all finders in the sub-group are busy the start lead is extended to the first line finder in sub-group No. 10 since the line finders of this group have lines 11 to 10 and 111 to 110 on their second levels.
+The process of allotment thereupon continues as necessary through the line finders in sub-group No. 10, sub-group No. 9, etc., the last choice line finders for the No. 1 sub-group of lines being the line finder in sub-group No. 2, since these line finders have sub-group No. 1 lines on their top levels.